 What Do Automobile Detailers Do?

 Automobile detailers specialize in providing a thorough cleaning of an automobile's interior and exterior.
 Polishing, waxing, and vacuuming are common techniques used by auto detailers in an attempt to make a vehicle look as close to new as possible.
 They must provide care for windows, wheels, paint, rims, and interior upholstery.
 Detailers must have a good understanding of the various waxes, polishes, detergents, and degreasers they may be required to use on the job.
 Clay bars are often used t…Read more

 Automobile Detailer Tasks

-- Polish windshields, windows, lights, and exterior surfaces.
+- Touch up interior and exterior surfaces.

 Job Satisfaction for Automobile Detailer